-A filesystem is an organization of data and metadata on storage device.
-If you want to access any files in unix-like OS, the filesystem has to be mounted where the file resides.
-There are two ways to mount the filesystem and they are manual using mount command and boot time mounting.
+A filesystem is an organization of data and metadata on the storage device.
+If you want to access any files in Unix like operating system, the filesystem has to be mounted where the file resides.

 Step 1: Create a Partition